 - One community at a time: While you receive unlimited spaces, your Mighty Networks plan only includes one community, which creators seeking separate networks for different member bases might find challenging.

-- Fewer marketing tools: Mighty Networks lacks built-in features like Kajabi’s advanced landing page builder and automated marketing funnels, which could hinder you if marketing is a priority.
+- Fewer marketing tools: Mighty Networks lacks built-in features like Kajabi’s advanced landing page builder and automated marketing funnels, which could make you look for Mighty Networks alternatives if marketing is a priority.

 What users are saying